karol-23/SML5202-Final-Karol/page2.md

    <li>Ustedes — You (plural, formal) </li>
 </ol>

+  <p> In the simplest of definitions, a conjugation is the modification of a verb so that it shows more information about an action.
+The information can include who does it, when and even sets a mood.
+Spanish conjugation sets a different ending for each personal pronoun and verb.
+This means that you don't need to use personal pronouns as it is already indicated via the conjugation unless you really want to emphasize who is doing the action.
    <p>The conjugation of AR verb "Amar" in the present, preterite and simple future tenses:</p>
    <div style="margin: auto; width: 70%; border: 2px solid red;  padding: 10px;">
   <table class="table table-striped">